| NSPR Reference Previous Contents Next |

 destructor function is called.
 On return, the private data associated with the index

-is reassigned the new private data's value, even if it is NULL
+is reassigned the new private data's value, even if it is NULL.
+The runtime provides

 no protection for the private data.
 The destructor is called with the runtime holding